- For Sun Life Rainbow MPF Scheme

 You are advised to read the Principal Brochure and the relevant marketing materials of the Scheme for further details and risk factors prior to making any investment decisions.

-Issued by Sun Life Hong Kong Limited (Incorporated in Bermuda)
+Issued by Sun Life Hong Kong Limited (Incorporated in Bermuda with limited liability)